hunter1992/zhmfem/README.md

 After several years of research on the theoretical analysis and application of finite element methods, ZHM initiated this open source project out of interest upon his PhD graduation.

 The main goals of this open source project are:
-* 1) to efficiently implement classical finite element algorithms using the Rust language, and to be able to perform engineering calculations with the required efficiency and precision;
+* to efficiently implement classical finite element algorithms using the Rust language, and to be able to perform engineering calculations with the required efficiency and precision;
-* 2) Explore the application of new finite element algorithms (such as virtual element method, peridynamics method, etc.) in practical problems.
+* Explore the application of new finite element algorithms (such as virtual element method, peridynamics method, etc.) in practical problems.

 The answers to some basic questions about this project are as follows:
-* Why Rust? -- Performance, Reliability and Productivity.[(About Rust Language)](https://www.rust-lang.org/)
+* Why Rust? -- Performance, Reliability and Productivity. [(About Rust Language)](https://www.rust-lang.org/)
 * pre/post processing module? -- ZHMFEM is in the early stages of core function development and there are currently no plans for pre/post processing modules.
 The nodes, cells, loads and boundary conditions required for pre-processing can be set by code; Post-processing is implemented in ParaView after the calculation result is output to vtk file.